Chapter 7:

 I smiled, and a wave of relief mixed with gratitude went through me.

 “Of course you can.”
 I said calmly.
 “So can you pay for my drinks?”
-I asked politely.
-My stomach rumbled.
+I asked politely as my stomach rumbled.
 “And maybe some food, please?”

 Vivian shook her head.

 “Just this once.
 After that, you’re going to need to get your own money, strange priest.”
-She walked back into Niels’ Meals, and I followed her lead.
+She turned around and walked back into Niels’ Meals, and I followed her lead.